I have been looking forward to today’s posting so impatiently!

 1 cup finely chopped spinach ( no puree...I was scared that would make it bitter)

 1 1/2 tsp baking powder

 And here are the steps:

 In a deep bowl, add flour, sugar, cocoa powder, olive oil, water, vanilla extract, eggs, baking powder and baking soda.
 Mix everything until it’s well-blended.

 Add finely chopped spinach and hot milk.
 Mix again.

 Bake at 350 degrees for 45 minutes or until an inserted toothpick comes out clean.

-Let’s do the cool stuff now and make leaf prints.
-These are the steps:
+Now, let’s do the cool stuff and make leaf prints.

 Dip your paintbrush in some edible color (I used Wilton’s fondant colors… they are very concentrated and work nicely).

 Now, brush this paint onto your mint leaf.